 - Government Brexit Advisory, Financial and Upskilling Supports as of May 2021 – see https://www.gov.ie/en/publication/b1efec-programmes-funds-and-supports/#financial-supports .

 The new Business Continuity Voucher, available through Local Enterprise Offices, is designed for businesses across every sector that employ up to 50 people.

-The voucher is worth up to €2,500 in third party consultancy costs and can be used by companies and sole traders to develop short-term and long-term strategies to respond to the Covid-19 pandemic.
+The voucher was worth up to €2,500 in third party consultancy costs and could be used by companies and sole traders to develop short-term and long-term strategies to respond to the Covid-19 pandemic.

-The goal is to help companies make informed decisions about what immediate measures and remedial actions should be taken, to protect staff and sales.
+The goal was to help companies make informed decisions about what immediate measures and remedial actions should be taken, to protect staff and sales.

 Oisin Geoghegan of LEO said “For a huge number of small businesses, survival is the over-riding objective at this time so making the right decisions is crucial.
 There is where the new Business Continuity Voucher can help.
 The kind of areas that the voucher will help will vary, depending on the needs of each business, but it will include very important measures such as preparing a business case for application to emergency funding, developing a business continuity plan, reducing variable costs, reviewing and exploring supply chain financing options, implementing remote working processes or procedures, and leveraging expertise in HR and ICT.”

 APPLICATIONS: STEP-BY-STEP GUIDE